penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 * If you use a custom theme, make sure your theme's selector (CSS Scope on jQuery UI) is ".tag-groups-cloud", not ".tag-groups-cloud-tabs".
 Or add ".tag-groups-cloud-tabs" to div_class.

-= 0.36.1 =

-OTHER

-* new version of SumoSelect (modified to allow for placeholders in single selects)
-* better cleanup during deinstallation
-* added action hooks
-* performance improvements for tag clouds

-= 0.36.0 =

-FEATURES

-* new parameter/value info=label for shortcode tag_groups_info

-BUG FIXES

-* permission settings to edit groups affected also editing tags

-OTHER

-* after using and while deactivating the premium plugin, permissions to edit tag groups are reset to defaults
-* performance improvements
-* rebuild relevant post meta after taxonomy change (premium)

 = Older Versions =